rubenhortas/rubenhortas.github.io/_posts/2026-03-21-moden-neovim-ide-lua-guide-2026.md

 ### lualine

-Lualine is a fast, highly customizable statusline written in Lua.
-Its job is to turn the boring gray bar at the bottom of Vim into an informative dashboard.
+`lualine` is a fast, highly customizable statusline written in Lua.
+Its job is to turn the boring gray bar at the bottom of [Neovim](https://neovim.io/) into an informative dashboard.
   * Mode Indicator: Changes color based on whether you are in NORMAL, INSERT, or VISUAL mode.
   * Git Integration: Shows your current branch and how many lines have been added, modified, or removed (without needing any LSP).
   * File Info: Displays the filename, file type (Python, Rust, etc.), and file encoding (UTF-8).